yuvaran25/Projects/README.md

 Modification 01:
 Reciever.java was taken from source1 and modified according to our requiremts .
 Changes are made in the following lines:

-Line no75 toLine no 77 : Modification made to adopt three paralell operations (Movement, Input from controller, Sensing)
+Line no 75 to Line no 77 :These modification was made to adopt three paralell operations (Movement, Input from controller and Sensing)

-Line no 101 t0 Line no 104: Functionalities to move the robot forward and stop condition was added using touch function.
+Line no 101 to Line no 104: Functionalities to move the robot forward and stop condition was added using touch function.

 Line no 119 to Line no 121:  Functionalities to move the robot left and stop condition was added using touch function.